30-Minute Naan Recipe (No Yeast)

 Nothing beats homemade bread.
-The smell and the feeling of having that warm, fresh bread in your hands is just out of this world.
-I love any kind of homemade bread, from classic pita bread and Turkish simit to Persian barbari or Turkish pide, making bread at home is absolutely soul-soothing for me and for many others.
-Today's recipe is a simple naan recipe that you can make right now, even if you don't have any baking experience.
+The smell and the feeling of holding warm, fresh bread in your hands is truly unbeatable.
+I love all kinds of homemade bread, from pita to taboon, and the process of making it is always so soothing.
+Today’s recipe is a simple no-yeast naan that you can make right away, even if you have little to no baking experience.

-Making bread at home is one of the most rewarding and comforting things we get to do.
-I mean, once you try your own homemade bread, you would want to have that everyday.
+Making bread at home is one of the most rewarding and comforting things you can do.
+Once you try homemade bread, you’ll want to have it every day.

 Ingredients

-Flour: For this recipe I use 50% whole wheat flour and 50% all purpose flour.
+Flour: For this recipe I use part all purpose flour and part whole wheat flour.
 However, you can use only all purpose flour as well.

-Baking powder: Since this is a no yeast in this recipe, the leavening agent is baking powder.
-If you don’t have any available, you can use ½ teaspoon baking soda.
+Baking powder: Since this is a no yeast naan recipe, the leavening agent is baking powder.
+Make sure the baking powder is not expired.

 Sugar: Sugar helps the components of the dough to work together and also balances the flavor.